Is a DUI a Felony in California? Learn the Law on DUI in the State

 A DUI can be charged as a felony, but to get a conviction, the prosecution needs to prove that:

-- The defendant was driving under the influence of drugs or alcohol that impaired their mental and physical abilities.
+- The defendant was driving under the influence of drugs or alcohol, which impaired their mental and physical abilities.

 How Can a DUI Become a Felony in California?